cs4218/cs4218-project-2024-team07/README.md

 # Quick Guide on jmeter
 1. Download jmeter from the website.
 Follow instructions there to save file into desired location
 2. Create a test plan.
-If you don't want to create, a test plan has been created and saved into the jmeter folder
-3. Run the initial_load_test.sh file.
-It includes the shell command needed to run the initial_load_test.JMX test-plan under the test plan folder.
-Note you need jmeter and access to mongo db to run this.
+Add it to the jmeter/test-plans folder
+3. Run `npm run test:jmeter` which will run the `jmeter/run_jmeter_tests.sh` which runs the test-plans
+4. The output will appear in the jmeter/outputs folder

+### Extra information
-4. What is initial_load_test.JMX?
+What is initial_load_test.JMX?
 It is a test configuration file which uses HTTP Get Requests to access the frontend sites and the backend apis.
-If initial_load_test.sh doesn't work try initial_load_test_debug.sh
-5. After running the test results should appear in the outputs folder.